StoutLLC/karma-ng-pug2js-preprocessor/README.md

       // from all the files, so you can load them all with module('foo')
       moduleName: 'foo',

-      // Jade compiler options.
+      // Pug compiler options.
 For a list of possible options, consult Jade documentation.
-      jadeOptions: {
+      pugOptions: {
         doctype: 'xml'
       }
     }